31 Different Types of Moths in Maryland

 They have a wingspan of about one inch and feed on low-growing vegetation such as weeds and grasses.

-These types of moths in Maryland are active during the day, although they may be found resting during the night.
+These types of moths in Maryland are active during the day, although they may be found resting at night.

 The adult Bristly Cutworm Moth can often be seen in fields and gardens, especially during warmer months.